tcgoetz/GarminDB/README.md

 * Automatically download and import Garmin daily monitoring files (all day heart rate, activity, climb/decend, stress, and intensity minutes) from the user's Garmin Connect "Daily Summary" page.
 * Extract sleep, weight, and resting heart rate data from Garmin Connect, store it as JSON files, and import it into the DB.
 * Download and import activity files from Garmin Connect.
 A summary table for all activities and more detailed data for some activity types.
 Lap and record entries for activities.
+* Copy daily monitoring and/or activities Fit files from a USB connected Garmin device.
 * Import Fitbit daily summary CSV files (files with one summary entry per day).
 * Import MS Health daily summary CSV files and MS Health Vault weight export CSV files.
 * Summarizing data into a common DB with tables containing daily summaries, weekly summaries, and monthly summaries.